Chemical Substance Management

 Soil SurveysSurveys of All Planned Business Sites Completed

 We drew up plans to conduct a self-assessment of soil contamination at our business sites and conducted ongoing surveys.
-In fiscal 2011, we completed planned surveys of all business sites.
+The planned business site surveys had all been completed by fiscal 2011.
 Surveys have also been conducted since fiscal 2012 as and when required.
-In fiscal 2017, conditions did not require any assessments of soil contamination.
+In fiscal 2018, conditions did not require any assessments of soil contamination.

 Disposal and Storage of Devices Containing PCBs and Management of Equipment That Uses FluorocarbonsProperly Storing and Disposing of Devices Containing PCBs in Line with Regulations